Efficient View Planning Guided by Previous-Session Reconstruction for Repeated Plant Monitoring: Experiments

-\textbf{Dataset and Test Platform.} To evaluate periodic 3D plant reconstruction, we adopt real growing-plant data from~\cite{chebrolu2021registration} for non-rigid, cross-cycle registration on maize and tomato.
-The dataset contains two plant types (maize and tomato), each with three plant instances.
-For each instance, we use the last two consecutive time steps, as later growth stages are more complex and thus provide a more challenging test setup for view planning performance.
-Since view planning algorithms are usually sensitive to the initial observation, following~\cite{pan2024tro}, we evaluate two global rotations (0\degree and 45\degree) and three initial viewpoints (near-horizontal, oblique, and near-top).
-In total, this yields $2\!\times\!3\!\times\!2\!\times\!3=36$ test cases.
+We use real multi-session scans of growing individual plants from~\cite{chebrolu2021registration}, which include maize and tomato, to evaluate previous-session reconstruction transfer and view planning under non-rigid inter-session deformation.
+The dataset contains two plant types, each with three plant instances.
+For each instance, we use the last two consecutive monitoring sessions, as later growth stages exhibit more complex geometry and occlusion and thus provide a more challenging testbed for view planning.
+Since view planning algorithms are often sensitive to the initial observation, we evaluate two global rotations about the $Z^+$ axis (0\degree and 45\degree) applied to the plant model and three initial viewpoints (near-horizontal, oblique, and near-top), following~\cite{pan2024tro}.
+In total, this yields $2$ (plant types) $\times\,3$ (instances) $\times\,2$ (rotations) $\times\,3$ (initial views) $=36$ test cases.